ThaiDuongVu/sidekick/README.md

 ### About

-**sidekick** is a free and open-source game framework under the [MIT license](LICENSE) that allows developers to create stunning 2D video games, desktop apps and everything in between.
+**sidekick** is a free and open-source game framework under the [MIT license](LICENSE) that allows developers to create stunning 2D video games, prototypes, desktop apps and everything in between.
 It uses [glutin](https://github.com/rust-windowing/glutin) for window context management and [rgx](https://github.com/cloudhead/rgx) as the rendering engine.

 **sidekick** is subject to change as it is actively developed so expect things to break (😅).